 Carrying out operational work associated with a material change of use that is PDA exempt development.

-Carrying out operational work associated with an approved material change of use.
+Carrying out operational work in accordance with the conditions of a PDA development approval for a material change of use or reconfiguring a lot.

 Carrying out operational work associated with the decontamination of land.